 The Blockchain Advocacy Coalition is committed to educating legislators and regulators about blockchain technology.
 We advocate for, sponsor and organize outreach efforts for blockchain policy from the local to federal levels.

-We led the effort to pass the first two blockchain bills in California in 2018.
-Learn about our 2019 plans HERE.
+We led the effort to pass the first two blockchain bills in California in 2018, and have helped shape the state’s blockchain policy since through legislation, facilitating educational roundtables with elected officials, and working with our state agencies to ensure that regulations work for this industry.
 We are a coalition that focuses on achievable, high-impact advocacy work.

 Why we focus on California

 It’s the 5th largest economy in the world and home to over half the blockchain companies in the United States.
 As the birthplace of Silicon Valley, the state has demonstrated an interest in having a thriving tech economy.
 We know that the U.S. is losing blockchain companies overseas because of confusing and overreaching regulation.
 California is the perfect place to change that.

 There are 535 voting members of Congress.
 CA’s legislature has 120.
 While we engage with the federal government and track legislation there, it’s far faster to focus on passing groundbreaking legislation in CA where it has the largest industry impact.
 We have a multi-year legislative strategy to realize that goal.
 Interested in bringing California into the future?